-Nitric oxide (NO) is a highly diffusible free radical with a short half-life of 5-10 sec in biological systems.
-In the reconditioning studies of marginal organs using hypothermic (1) and normothermic (2) liver perfusion systems with oxygenation have had promising results.
-A pilot study demonstrated the safety and feasibility of liver preservation using hypothermic machine perfusion (3); however, normothermic machine perfusion requires additional testing before clinical application.
+The chronic and growing shortage of donor organs has led to the acceptance of extended criteria donor grafts, such as donations after cardiac death (DCD).
+Ex vivo graft reconditioning studies of marginal organs using hypothermic (1) and normothermic (2) liver perfusion systems with oxygenation have had promising results.
+A pilot study demonstrated the safety and feasibility of liver preservation using hypothermic machine perfusion (3); however, normothermic machine perfusion requires additional testing prior to clinical application.
 Another hypothermic method with a potential to recondition extended criteria donor grafts is venous systemic oxygen persufflation (VSOP), in which grafts are retrogradely perfused with gaseous oxygen through the venous system.
 VSOP during cold storage has a protective effect against apoptotic changes and improves graft quality, particularly in extended criteria grafts (4-8).

-Another advantage of VSOP is its ease of use because com-

-plex devices are not required, in contrast to machine per-

-fusion systems (4).
-In VSOP, the use of oxygen alone has
+Another advantage of VSOP is its ease of use because complex devices are not required, in contrast to machine perfusion systems (4).
+In VSOP, the use of oxygen alone has yielded inferior results for preserving ischemia-damaged grafts because of the generation of oxygen free radicals (5).
+Previous studies demonstrated promising results for resuscitating damaged grafts when VSOP was used in combination with antioxidants (9).